-Below is a list of 5 Mega Ongoing Projects in California, a constituent state of the United States of America, the most populous and the third-largest by area.
+Below is a list of 7 top Ongoing mega Projects in California, a constituent state of the United States of America, the most populous and the third-largest by area.

 California is considered a worldwide trendsetter in popular culture, including the areas of entertainment, sports, communication, information, innovation, environmentalism, economics, and politics.
 It is the home of Hollywood, the oldest and largest film industry in the world.

-California High-Speed Rail (CHSR) is a publicly funded high-speed rail system under construction in the U.S. state of California.
-It is projected to connect the Anaheim Regional Transportation Intermodal Center in Anaheim and Union Station in Downtown Los Angeles with the Salesforce Transit Center in San Francisco via the Central Valley, providing a one-seat ride between Union Station and San Francisco in 2 hours and 40 minutes, a distance of 380 miles (612 km).
+The California High-Speed Rail (CHSR) is a publicly funded high-speed rail system that is under construction in the U.S. state of California to connect the Anaheim Regional Transportation Intermodal Center in Anaheim and Union Station in Downtown Los Angeles with the Salesforce Transit Center in San Francisco via the Central Valley, a distance of 612 km.

-Designed by Dreyfuss + Blackford Architecture in collaboration with ZGF, the RBOC is a campus environment with buildings that will include people-focused podiums, office towers with a variety of amenities, and a workplace model with flexible spaces that will continue to serve future generations of California state employees.
+Dryfus + Blackford designed the parking structure while ZGF designed the buildings and the campus.
+The RBOC is a campus environment with buildings that will include people-focused podiums, office towers with a variety of amenities, and a workplace model with flexible spaces that will continue to serve future generations of California state employees.